This Step: Take Drivers Education

 Take Drivers Education in Minnesota

-The 30-hour classroom drivers ed course covers:
+The 30 hours of classroom drivers ed covers:

 - Minnesota traffic laws

 - Safe-driving practices and more

 Once you complete your classroom hours and enroll in behind-the-wheel instruction, you’ll receive a “Blue Card.”
 Hang on to this as you’ll need to present it to the state when you apply for an MN instruction permit.

 Find a Local Driver Education Provider